Ronda-Style Vegetable Stew

 1 spoonful of tomato sauce

-Clean the artichokes and cut them into four pieces.
-Rub them with lemon, clean them in water, coat them with flour and boil in salty water.
-Do the same with beans and peas.
+Clean the artichokes and cut into pieces, rub them with lemon and dip them in water.
+Afterwards, cover them with flour and boil in salted water.
+Do the same with the broad beans and peas.

-Once the three vegetables are cooked, drain them and set them aside.
+When all the vegetables are cooked, drain them and set aside.

 In a pan, fry the onion, chopped julienne style, with the spoonful of tomato sauce and when the onion starts to soften, add the cooked vegetables and let them lightly fry.

 Add stock until all the ingredients are covered, let it reduce slightly and then add the black pudding, which has been sliced into disks, leave everything for ten minutes.
 Finally, serve up, if you can make some toasted bread to serve with the stew, even better!

 Do you want to know more about the typical dishes of the region of Serranía de Ronda?